uprtdev/labean/README.md

 - add 'X-Real-IP" or similar header to an HTTP request
 - pass the request to Labean (running on another TCP port like 8080) for 'secret' URL

-I recommend using Nginx for this.
+I recommend using Caddy or Nginx for this.
 The simplest variant of the config you can find it in `examples` directory of the source tree.
 Anyway, you can use any other webservers/reverse-proxies if you want.